 Durkin may respond that the "why" and the "how" don't matter, but although the scruffy Hawkes rises above his white trash looks and conveys a sort of fatherly authority, nothing in the film convinced me of his power.
 The story's goal, in my opinion, should be to convince us of why someone might come to idolize him: what kind of charisma he'd have to have, or how hopeless his followers would otherwise have to be.
 In other words, we should be able to say, "I could see how Martha would fall for this guy."
 But making a cult leader look genuinely attractive is difficult to pull off, and I suspect Durkin simply skirted the challenge by eliminating this key chapter from his story.

 As a result, while Martha Marcy May Marlene succeeds to some degree as a dry examination of this cult escapee's damaged mind, and it even works as a low-key psychological thriller, on the whole I found it to be aloof and uninvolving.
-Others may disagree: my wife, who's usually a harsher critic of the films we watch together than I am, found it quite effective.
+Others may disagree: my wife, who's usually a harsher critic of films than I am, found it quite effective.